Monday, April 27, 2009

 Photobucket

-I really like this mixture (it's cheaper than straight quinoa, too), and we use it alot instead of rice on the Core Plan.
+I really like this mixture (it's cheaper than quinoa only, too), and we use it alot instead of rice on the Core Plan.
 I make it in my electric rice cooker.
 I just cook 1 part medium bulgur, 1 part quinoa, 4 parts water, and a little salt.
 I make quite a bit at a time and freeze portions of it to microwave for quick meals.

 Photobucket